 I always use Booking.com to find hotels and guesthouses for my travels.
 Booking has a bunch of filtering options so I can easily get a list of only the hotels that meet my criteria.
 If you're looking for accommodation, I highly recommend you check there.

 When I want to book an apartment rather than a hotel, I look on Airbnb.
-If you don’t have an Airbnb account yet, you can sign up using my link to get a discount on your first stay.

 Don't forget travel insurance